rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/PeriPeriSauce.rst

 hot chili, comes from the New World via the Portuguese, who brought it to their colonies of Mozambique and Angola.
-This fiery, fragrant sauce is equally common in Portugal and Africa these days, and goes wonderfully with grilled fish or shrimp.
-Try piri piri with fried foods, too.
+This fiery, fragrant sauce is equally common in Portugal and Africa these days, and goes wonderfully with grilled chicken, fish or shrimp.

 This recipe makes about 1 cup.

 Ingredients
 -----------